rrey/ansible-callback-grafana-annotations/README.md

-DEPRECATED: This plugin is part of ansible since 2.6.
-Patches shall be performed there.
+DEPRECATED: This plugin is now maintained under the [Grafana Collection](https://github.com/ansible-collections/grafana), please report any issue there.

 # ansible callback grafana_annotations